davelorino/mre/README.md

     ## Currently calculating Generalized Bayes Factors for 6 hypotheses.
     ##
     ##  Calculating GBF for Hypothesis 1 of 6 Calculating GBF for Hypothesis 2 of 6 Calculating GBF for Hypothesis 3 of 6 Calculating GBF for Hypothesis 4 of 6 Calculating GBF for Hypothesis 5 of 6 Calculating GBF for Hypothesis 6 of 6
-    ## Creating beam number 2 of 2
-    ## Currently calculating Generalized Bayes Factors for 7 hypotheses.
-    ## Total blacklisted hypotheses: 4
+    ## Total blacklisted hypotheses: 0
     ## The best scoring hypothesis is currently:
     ##  gender == 'male'
     ## with a GBF of: 36.7063516416079
     ##
+    ##
+    ## Creating beam number 2 of 2
+    ## Currently calculating Generalized Bayes Factors for 15 hypotheses.
-    ##  Calculating GBF for Hypothesis 1 of 7 Calculating GBF for Hypothesis 2 of 7 Calculating GBF for Hypothesis 3 of 7 Calculating GBF for Hypothesis 4 of 7 Calculating GBF for Hypothesis 5 of 7 Calculating GBF for Hypothesis 6 of 7 Calculating GBF for Hypothesis 7 of 7Calculated 7 hypotheses in 0.0530729293823242
+    ##  Calculating GBF for Hypothesis 1 of 15 Calculating GBF for Hypothesis 2 of 15 Calculating GBF for Hypothesis 3 of 15 Calculating GBF for Hypothesis 4 of 15 Calculating GBF for Hypothesis 5 of 15 Calculating GBF for Hypothesis 6 of 15 Calculating GBF for Hypothesis 7 of 15 Calculating GBF for Hypothesis 8 of 15 Calculating GBF for Hypothesis 9 of 15 Calculating GBF for Hypothesis 10 of 15 Calculating GBF for Hypothesis 11 of 15 Calculating GBF for Hypothesis 12 of 15 Calculating GBF for Hypothesis 13 of 15 Calculating GBF for Hypothesis 14 of 15 Calculating GBF for Hypothesis 15 of 15
+    ## Calculated GBF of 15 hypotheses in 0.1 seconds.
     ##
     ## Hypothesis #1: ((gender == 'male') & (age == 'old'))
     ## GBF Score: 99.9818490333196